utdata/csvkit-nicar/README.md

 There, you've gotten value from this class.

-At this point, you might be able to open up mixbev.csv in Excel and do these next next steps faster, but sometimes you just need an answer or two and csvkit can do the trick, so let's explore more.
+At this point, you might be able to open up "mixbev.csv" in Excel and do these next next steps faster, but sometimes you just need an answer or two and csvkit can do the trick, so let's explore more.

 ### csvstat - about your data

 Now that we have our merged and joined file in "mixbev.csv", let's learn some more about it with [csvstat](http://csvkit.readthedocs.io/en/1.0.2/tutorial/2_examining_the_data.html#csvstat-statistics-without-code).

-`csvstat mixbev.csv`
+`$ csvstat mixbev.csv`

 This will take a couple of seconds to run.